davidherring1998/david-herrings-portfolio/README.md

 ##About
-This is a signle page portfolio website build using React.
+This is a single page portfolio website build using React.
 When the user loads the page they are presented with a header, section, and footer containing links to other platforms.
 When the user is in the home section, (default) the user is presented with a photo of a avatar and a about section.
 When the user enters into the portfolio section, a list of previous websites I have worked on is presented with a photo of them.
 When the user clicks on the photo, they are directed to the deployed application.
-When the user clicks on the resume tab, two list of my profinienties are displayed along with a link to my downloadable resume.
+When the user clicks on the resume tab, two list of my proficiencies are displayed along with a link to my downloadable resume.
 (Click the download icon) When the user enters into the contact section, they are presented with a form that requires their name, email address, and the subject they are contacting for.
-If the submission was successful, a display message will appear thanking the user for the submisson.
+If the submission was successful, a display message will appear thanking the user for the submission.
 If there is a requires input left blank, a message will display asking them to enter in the information.

 ## Links;
 Repo: https://github.com/davidherring1998/React-Portfolio-